santoshnarayanan/dealflow-data/README.md

 - RESTful API endpoints for startups, investors, and search
 - Deployable on **GCP Cloud Run** for scalable cloud hosting
 - Easy CSV import for bulk loading into Neo4j
 - Extendable schema for additional domains
+- Runs seamlessly on Neo4j Aura Free Tier for quick cloud deployment

 ---